ddabrowiecki/Tracker/README.md

 ## Form to enter stock option information

 A user is first greeted by this page, prompting them to enter in their stock option information as well as tax bracket and expected income.
+For the demo, we have simply invented the numbers to show the calculations.
 <img width="859" alt="Screenshot 2024-10-03 233557" src="https://github.com/user-attachments/assets/0ddcd6fe-79ec-4864-bb2c-8bd030540759">

 ## Main page